 Verified case study

-The engine has scraped and scored more than 1,000 Chiang Mai listings over 18 months.
+The engine has analysed and scored more than 1,000 Chiang Mai listings over 18 months.
 Most get rejected — wrong title type, wrong oversupply curve, wrong CAM-to-yield ratio.
-One survived the math and closed: a 2.15M THB Chanote unit in Galaethong, foreign-quota freehold, documented to the deed.
+One survived the math and closed: a 2.15M THB Chanote unit in Chiang Mai, foreign-quota freehold, documented to the deed.

 The framework that produced that decision is the same 5-step framework sold as the $20 Thailand Underwriting Protocol.
 The full methodology is published, free, at /methodology.
 The case study with the bare numbers and adjacent disclaimer is at /case-studies/galaethong.
 Read both before deciding whether this is for you.